Triggers

 TRIGGER CONDITION USAGE

 Triggers conditions aren't compatible with batch triggers and bulk triggers.
 Recipes using them may behave unexpectedly.
-It is recommended to use application specific query based filtering when using batch and bulk triggers.
+We recommend that you use app-specific query-based filtering when using batch and bulk triggers.

-Trigger conditions are additional rules that define what kind of trigger events should be selected for processing, for example, you can specify that only Salesforce accounts from California must be processed.
+Trigger conditions are additional rules that define which trigger events are processed.
+For example, you can set a trigger condition that instructs a recipe to only process Salesforce accounts from California.

-Trigger conditions are evaluated by Workato after the trigger events have been fetched.
-This means that Workato retrieves all new Salesforce accounts created in the last 5 minutes, and then filters out accounts not from California.
-This also means that, with a New Salesforce account trigger, accounts which are subsequently updated to be from California are not picked up.
-If your recipe seems to be missing events that you expected it to register, this might be the reason why.
+Workato evaluates trigger conditions after fetching the trigger events.
+This means Workato retrieves all new Salesforce accounts created in the last five minutes and then filters out accounts that aren't from California.
+As a result, with a New Salesforce account trigger, accounts that are later updated to reflect a California address won't be picked up.
+If your recipe appears to be missing expected events, this behavior might be the cause.

-Note: trigger conditions generally do not monitor a field change, but simply check if the trigger condition is fulfilled.
-For example, if you wish to sync only closed won opportunities from Salesforce into your ERP system, setting the following trigger condition will cause every update made to the opportunity when its in Closed Won state be picked up by the recipe.
-This is as opposed to having the recipe pick up the opportunity only when its status is marked closed won for the first time.
+Trigger conditions typically don't monitor field changes.
+Instead, they check whether the condition is met when the trigger event is fetched.
+For example, to sync only closed-won opportunities from Salesforce into your ERP system, setting a trigger condition to check for the Closed Won state will cause every update made to an opportunity in this state to be picked up by the recipe.
+This differs from syncing the opportunity only when its status changes to Closed Won for the first time.

-Configure trigger filter Select the Set trigger condition toggle to configure trigger condition fields
+Configure trigger filter Click the Set trigger condition toggle to configure trigger condition fields

 Define trigger filter Define the trigger condition

-To add an additional trigger condition, select + and choose from the OR or AND in the picklist.
+To add another trigger condition, select +, then select AND or OR.
 The selected operator will define how all additional trigger conditions will be added.

 Adding trigger filter Adding another trigger condition with the OR operator